Flashback : Dallas

 Photos by Squire Haskins are from the Squire Haskins Photography, Inc. Collection, University of Texas at Arlington Libraries, Special Collections.

-Photos by Denny Hayes are from the Hayes Collection, Dallas Public Library.
+Interior photos by Denny Hayes are from the Hayes Collection, Dallas History and Archives, Dallas Public Library.

 Image of the 1960 Chilean American Red Cross relief drive is a screenshot from the WFAA Newsfilm Collection, G. William Jones Archive, Hamon Arts Library, Southern Methodist University.